devnull-cz/c-prog-lang/modules/warm-up/altbits.md

 Start with naive/straightforward implementation, i.e. traverse all the bits (O(n) time) and use bit operations/arithmetics.

-Note: this can be done in O(1) time using some tricks
+Note: this can be done in O(1) time by comparing the value with 2 constants.